yitznewton/yitznewton.github.io/resume.md

 I gravitate toward products with **deep human value**; my career so far has been focused on education and consumer health tools.
 This is important to me, but I also acknowledge that as a software professional, the craft of making software has a significance of its own, and I want to learn from masters.
 I love **working with rich data.** I'm open to joining any sort of team, be it a team building its own product, or a consulting group.

-## TDD
+## Agile engineering practices

-I use Test-Driven Development, and want to work with others who also have a **strong practice of TDD.**
+I have a **strong practice of Test-Driven Development,** and would be happy to champion TDD in my next team.

-## Pair Programming

 I've been experimenting with pairing for about two years, and it continues to grow on me.
-I'm not at the point where I know I would be comfortable pairing all day, but I definitely want to continue **increasing my pairing practice.**
+I know I would *not* be comfortable pairing all day, and I certainly would not force it on anyone, but I definitely want to **strongly encourage pair programming.**

+I advocate **incremental and emergent design** coupled with **relentless refactoring**.
+I am a pretty **ardent Uncle Bob-ist.** I love his books and videos; his principles and techniques form the backbone of the way I approach software.
+I'd love to join others who share this perspective.

 ## Colocation

 My ideal is to have the **whole team sitting together in the same space**, including the product owner.
 I've also worked successfully in distributed scenarios, when I was at Touro, and also during Hurricane Sandy, when the Vitals office was closed for about a week.

-## Other XP stuff

-I am a pretty **ardent Uncle Bob-ist.** I love his books and videos; his principles and techniques form the backbone of the way I approach software.
-I'd love to join others who share this perspective, or possibly a team led by an expert who has 15+ years of experience, and has gotten to the point where they can start developing a comprehensive approach of their own.
+## Scrum experience

+I started learning and using Scrum planning techniques when I was a team of one at Touro, and both Vitals and Imagine Easy use parts of Scrum.

 ## Technologies